The inside of any pie is always the best part…so skip the crust with this vegan apple pie in a glass.

 Apple Pie Filling

-- 1 can full fat coconut milk refrigerated at least 3 hours*
+- 1 can coconut milk (can) refrigerated at least 3 hours*

 - In a large bowl, combine apples with lemon and lemon zest, and make sure all pieces are coated thoroughly.